 Walking beside you, watching you, or being calm, cool, and collected is just not natural for a puppy.
 It is good to keep this in mind when you are teaching the little critter not to pull on the leash when you are walking with him.
 Also remember that when a dog feels tension on his leash, he is naturally going to pull against it.
-With a puppy we have a golden opportunity.
-We have a little critter with no bad habits.
-More importantly, we are dealing with an animal that is not full-grown, can’t outrun us yet, and is in no position to overpower us.
-Depending on the breed, this is not usually the case with an adult dog.
+With a puppy, we have a golden opportunity.
+We have a little critter who has not developed the habit of pulling on the leash.

 These are two exercises to teach your puppy to focus on you and to sit when you stop.

 A No Pull Harness is something worth exploring when teaching a new pup to walk on a loose leash.
 It may help with excess pulling, on those occasions you want to get from point A to B quickly and don’t have the time or frame of mind to be training.